 If you experience any prolonged side effects you should speak to the prescribing doctor.

 You should not use Aciclovir if you are allergic to Aciclovir or Valaciclovir.
-If you are taking any other medication, or if you are pregnant or breastfeeding, or if you have any other health conditions, particularly kidney or liver problems, you should inform the prescribing doctor as this medication may not be suitable.
+If you are taking any other medication, if you are pregnant or breastfeeding, or if you have any other health conditions, particularly kidney or liver problems, you should inform the prescribing doctor as this medication may not be suitable.

-You should inform your doctor or pharmacist if you are taking, have taken or are planning on taking any other medications, including over the counter or prescription-free medications.
+You should inform the prescribing doctor if you are taking, have taken or are planning on taking any other medications, including over the counter (non-prescription) medications, herbal remedies and recreational drugs.

 Aciclovir is not known to be harmful during pregnancy, and is often prescribed to pregnant women for the treatment or suppression of herpes.
-However if you are pregnant, or if there is a chance you may be pregnant, or you plan on becoming pregnant you should disclose this to the prescribing doctor.
+However if you are pregnant, there is a chance you may be pregnant, or you plan on becoming pregnant you should disclose this to the prescribing doctor.

 Aciclovir is not an antibiotic.
 Antibiotics are used to treat bacterial infections.
-Herpes is a viral infection, therefore Aciclovir is an antiviral medication.
+Herpes is a viral infection and Aciclovir is an antiviral medication.